web-infra-dev/rspack/docs/glossary.md

 ## ModuleGraphModule

-`ModuleGraphModule` is wrapper `Module`.
+`ModuleGraphModule` is wrapper of `Module`.
 It holds the `Module` object and store some extra informations that bundler care about.